roy-pstr/python-pilot/README.md

 ## Features
 - Code generation inside the python terminal.
-- Your comments are used to communicate with the assistant.
+- Your comments are used to communicate with the copilot.
-- The assistant is aware of the terminal history and locals.
+- The copilot is aware of the terminal history and locals.
 - Both code and chat responses are supported.
 - Supports system commands from within the terminal (e.g. !pip install <package_name>).
 - Supports all OpenAI models.